Scan at the box office and concession stand to:

 With the basics of the story outlined, take a deep breath because there are a lot of great actors in the DUNE cast.

-Timothée Chalamet (LADY BIRD, CALL ME BY YOUR NAME, above) stars as Paul Atreides, while Rebecca Ferguson (MISSION: IMPOSSIBLE - FALLOUT, DOCTOR SLEEP) plays Paul's mother, the Lady Jessica.
+Timothée Chalamet (LADY BIRD, CALL ME BY YOUR NAME, above) stars as Paul Atreides, while Rebecca Ferguson (MISSION: IMPOSSIBLE - FALLOUT, DOCTOR SLEEP) plays Paul's mother, Lady Jessica.
 They spend a fair amount of time together, especially in the middle of the novel.
 Oscar Isaac (STAR WARS) appears as Duke Leto Atreides, while Josh Brolin (AVENGERS: ENDGAME) plays the Duke's chief military commander, Gurney Halleck.
 Chang Chen (CROUCHING TIGER, HIDDEN DRAGON) plays the Atreides family doctor, Wellington Yueh.
 Last, but very not least, Jason Momoa (AQUAMAN) plays the Duke's advisor and Paul's friend, Duncan Idaho.

 Outside the Atreides household, Charlotte Rampling (45 YEARS) plays the Reverend Mother Gaius Helen Mohiam, a Bene Gesserit sister who was once Jessica's teacher.
 Stellan Skarsgård ("Chernobyl") plays the grotesque Baron Harkonnen, while Dave Bautista (GUARDIANS OF THE GALAXY) plays the brutal Harkonnen enforcer, "Beast" Rabban.
 David Dastmalchian (THE DARK KNIGHT RISES) plays Piter De Vries, the "human computer" advisor to the Baron.